abdellatif-belmady/abdellatif-belmady/web/blogs/Data Pipelines/real_time_processing.md

 - Use orchestration tools like Apache NiFi, Apache Airflow, or Kubernetes for managing the pipeline components.

+### **11. Continuous Testing:**

+- Establish a robust testing strategy, including unit testing and end-to-end testing of the streaming pipeline.

+- Implement automated testing to ensure reliability and correctness.

+### **12. Documentation:**

+- Document the entire streaming pipeline architecture, including components, configurations, and dependencies.

+- Provide guidelines for troubleshooting and maintenance.

 ## **Real-World Example: Apache Kafka for Real-Time Streaming**

 Let's consider a scenario where we want to build a real-time streaming application using Apache Kafka and Python.
 We'll create a simple producer that generates and sends messages to a Kafka topic, and a consumer that processes these messages in real-time.